I forget sometimes about the novelty of not using a smart phone.

 And so for the period of the digital research project, I “became” one of the bank’s analogue clients – the very people we were interested in trying to better understand, and perhaps even reach out to with the new digital proposition somehow.

 The project was a success.
-But a digital banking platform is just a digital banking platform.
-0101010 binary code in many 8-bit registers and nothing much to really get too excited about.
+But a digital banking platform is just a digital banking platform and nothing much to really get too excited about.
 But improving your daily life measurably enough that you simply forget to turn on the iPhone again, well that really is something.

 Ask any project manager about the key to their success, and they will say that delivering a project is often more like a "dark art" or by chance, than a predictable science.